JatinVira/duckietown_contrib/DB21/sensors.md

 #### Description

-ToF stands for Time-of-Flight.
+The term ToF stands for Time-of-Flight.
 The Duckiebot DB21 is equipped with a VL53L1X ToF sensor.
-The ToF sensor gives us a depth data oin front of the robot for a diagonal field of view of 27 degrees.
+The ToF sensor gives us a depth data in front of the robot for a diagonal field of view of 27 degrees.

 #### Picture